Spartan-Velanjeri/Spartan-Velanjeri/README.md

 - 📫 How to reach me **parthanvelanjeri@hotmail.com**

 - Always used Github as a cloud storage.
-Slowly learning to use it for it was designed :)
+Slowly learning to use it for what it was actually designed :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">